kls2177/ctl-python-workshop/README.md

 # ctl-python-workshop
-Graduate Professional Skills Python Workshop at the University of Toronto
+Short Course for the Master of Environmental Science Program at the University of Toronto Scarborough